This is the new home for “User’s Guide to Political Science”

 This website is intended to aid students in the process of creating great questions about politics, in formulating plans to address those questions, and in carrying out the activities necessary to fulfill those plans.
 The pages on Political Theory are kept distinct because, within political science, the practice of doing theoretical work is often different from the process of doing empirical research, although there is plenty of overlap.
 The core of the website is a series of pages that mirror major stages in writing a major undergraduate thesis.
 The first of these is a section on “Starting a Research Project“ which crucially discusses the processes by which we make observations about the world and formulate the questions that drive our research.
 This section also discusses many of the things that should be done in the planning stages for a major research project.
 The largest section on this website is on “Research”.
 It explores concept formation, the notion of causality, and a range of methods for collecting and analyzing data.
 The “Writing” section should be of use to all students, regardless of the nature of their approach to political science.
 Finally, there is a page on “Ethics”, which covers subjects such as plagiarism, and considerations for interviewing people.

 Pay attention to the links provided on the websites.
-Where possible we have attempted to make use of resources that already exist.
-Lists of such resources, including resources that are specifically available “@ Wesleyan” are typically found at the bottom of each page.
+Where possible I have attempted to make use of resources that already exist.
+Lists of such resources are typically found at the bottom of each page.

 Regardless of what you plan to do it is always important to be in touch with your primary advisor and/or course instructor.
 They may have advice or instructions that vary from those presented here.
 This website is meant to be used as a general guide, to supplement — not replace — what they provide.